mainmatter/ember-simple-auth/README.md

 Ember.SimpleAuth is a small and unobtrusive library that helps you implement a token based authentication mechanism with ember.js applications.
-It only has minimal requirements with respect to the server API.
+It only has minimal requirements with respect to the application setup, routes etc. as well as the server interface.

 ## Token Based Authentication